What Is A Bad Credit Surety Bond

 Lowering Your Rate

 Since the annual bond premium is based mostly on your credit scores, it is possible to lower the initial rate quote.
-By providing the surety company with your financial records, personal resume, and a list of your liquid assets, you could potentially strengthen your application and lower the initial rate.
+By providing the surety company with your financial records, personal resume, and a list of your liquid assets, you could potentially strengthen your application to get your first bid bond for a job and lower the initial rate.

 Improving Your Credit Rating